Goodman-lab/MIE_atlas/README.md

-# MIE_atlas
-Modelling pipeline for predicting molecular initiating events
+# Modelling pipeline for predicting molecular initiating events

 Author: Charles Gong

 Official repository for the paper "Epistemic uncertainty is correlated to applicability domain in Bayesian neural networks for toxicological risk assessment"

-Primarily built for studying uncertainty quantification and model interpretability in regression models on toxicological data.
+Contains methods and experiments for validating uncertainty quantification metrics and interpretations in regression models on toxicological data.